-My book project, “All the President’s Organized Interests,” examines how presidents interact with organized interests to pursue their goals.
-Though both scholars and practitioners acknowledge presidents and organized interests as formidable actors in American politics, few studies examine the interactions between these actors.
-I posit that presidents engage with organized interests to channel their institutional resources, such as their electoral and lobbying capabilities, in service of presidents’ goals.
-I further argue that, in order to maximize the effectiveness of this engagement, presidents are more likely to engage with organized interests who have large resource endowments and who share the partisan and ideological preferences of the incumbent.
-I assess these expectations by evaluating three interrelated questions: with which organized interests do presidents engage?; how do presidents encourage the interests with which they engage to cooperate with them?; and how does presidents’ engagement with organized interests help presidents achieve their goals?
+My book project All the President’s Organized Interests, which examines how presidents engage with organized interests to pursue their goals, demonstrates my research interests in political elites’ decisionmaking and the implications of elite behavior for public opinion.
+Though both scholars acknowledge presidents and organized interests as formidable actors in American politics, few studies examine the interactions between these actors.
+I posit that presidents engage with interests to channel their institutional resources, such as their electoral and lobbying capabilities, in service of presidents’ goals.
+I further argue that presidents maximize the effectiveness of this engagement by focusing their efforts on interests who have large resource endowments and who share the partisan and ideological preferences of the incumbent.
+I assess these expectations by evaluating three interrelated questions: with which interests do presidents engage?; how do presidents encourage the interests with which they engage to cooperate with them?; and how does presidents’ engagement with interests help presidents achieve their goals?

 This book project emerges from my dissertation, which received the 2021 George C. Edwards III Dissertation Award from APSA’s Presidents and Executive Politics section.